…and not hard rubber

 While I had been exploring down the etching avenue, I also had been walking down another aisle.
 One opened up when I remember being at school as a boy when we wrote with dip nibs.
 When we got a new one, the ink either ran off or pearled in droplets (like mercury) on the metal surface.
 It did not flow.

 We took a piece of cloth, or our fingers, dipped it/them in ink and rubbed the nib.
 Only after a few rubs, the nib took on the ink.
-I didn’t know about the acid in ink, but we could certainly smell it.
+I didn’t know about the acid in ink, but we could indeed smell it.

 Rubbing ink into the capillaries of a feed?
 No, but injecting it with a miniature pressure jet?
 Yes.
 Afterwards, the feed would be dried, and if needed the jetting could be repeated.
 A messy business, however, I envisaged to have an encapsulated robot to perform this job.